-Gay Dresden Travel Guide
+Gay Dresden Travel Guide – Germany

-Gay Dresden Travel Guide: The unique location between the Ore Mountains, the Elbe Sandstone Mountains, and the Czech Republic in the south, Poland in the east, and the Niederlausitzer Heidelandschaft nature park in the north gives the Florence of the North, Dresden, the special Mediterranean atmosphere.
-Cold and snow in winter and do alternate with sunny and dry heat periods in summer which makes a trip to Dresden in Eastern Germany culturally interesting all seasons.
+The unique location between the Ore Mountains, the Elbe Sandstone Mountains, and the Czech Republic in the south, Poland in the east, and the Niederlausitzer Heidelandschaft nature park in the north gives the Florence of the North, Dresden, a special Mediterranean atmosphere.
+Cold and snow in winter and do alternate with sunny and dry heat periods in summer, which makes a trip to Dresden in Eastern Germany with our Gay Dresden Travel Guide culturally interesting in all seasons.
 Some of the best spots in Dresden can be found along the Elbe, the river that originates in the Czech Giant Mountains on the Czech-Polish border.
 For LGBTQ + travelers on a city break in Dresden, it is good to know that the Saxonian capital city can be roughly divided into two cultural districts, which are geographically separated by the Elbe River.

 The northern part of Dresden, also simply referred to as the Neustadt, is the place where lesbians, gays, trans, and queer travelers can find the hip, alternative, and unconventional life in the Dresden Neustadt.
 Historical buildings like the castle, Zwinger and Semper Opera, museums as well as the city Panorama, for which Dresden is so famous, can be admired in the part of the city located south of the River Elbe in the so-called Innere Altstadt, the Inner Old Town of Dresden.
 Additionally, Dresden organizes some seriously stunning, unique events like the world-famous Christmas market “Striezelmarkt” or the “Filmnächte am Elbufer”.
 Get ready to discover the unique cultural and natural landscape of Dresden that has been able to inspire millions of (LGBTQ +) tourists from the beginnings around Elector August the Strong, the complete destruction in World War II to the present beauty after the completed reconstruction of the entire city.